NancyTang50/wireless-communication/.github/README.md

 <!-- APP PREVIEW SCREENSHOTS -->
 ## App preview
-All room sensor from the previous hour is displayed on the home screen.
+All room sensors from the previous hour are displayed on the home screen.
 The user can click on a sensor name to change the name of the sensor.
 Data will still be shown even when the device is not currently connected to the sensor.